ThembaTman0/Bankwave/README.md

 ---

-## Accounts Microservice – Bankwave
+## Microservice – Bankwave

-The **Accounts Service** demonstrates how a real banking domain service should be structured and implemented.
+The **Services** demonstrates how a real banking domain service should be structured and implemented.

 ### Core Capabilities